Index01/TensorFlowYolo/README.md

 ...wait for time proportional to the number of GPUs you has, 15mins on an average laptop...

 ```
-tensoorboard --logdir=../logs/
+tensorboard --logdir=../logs/
 ```

-Open a browser and view the sweet results at 127.0.0.1:6006
+Open a browser and view the sweet results: 127.0.0.1:6006

 ![alt text](./docs/TFShow.gif)